-Session 2 - Trust and confidence in automated systems Summary of Session 2 During the second session, participants explored how comfortable they would be giving up control of a vehicle to an automated computer system and what conditions would be necessary for this.
-They did this by learning about the six levels of automation, as set by SAE, and considering what levels of vehicle automation they would be comfortable with.
-Most participants said they were comfortable with levels 2 and 3, but there was a wide spread of opinion on levels 4 and 5.
+SESSION 2 - TRUST AND CONFIDENCE IN AUTOMATED SYSTEMS Summary of Session 2 During the second session, participants explored how comfortable they would be giving up control of a vehicle to an automated computer system and what conditions would be necessary for this.
+They did this by learning about the six levels of automation, defined by SAE standard J3016 (as explained in the appendix), and considering what levels of vehicle automation they would be comfortable with.
+Most participants said they were comfortable with levels 2 and 3, but there was a wide spread of opinions relating to levels 4 and 5.
 Some saw higher levels of automation as increasing safety, whereas others regarded this as posing a greater safety risk.
 Participants also discussed their preferences for scenarios in which driverless vehicles could be tested.
 The testing of them on local race tracks was the scenario which most people were comfortable with.
-Some participants thought testing in a controlled environment was the best way to ensure safety, whereas lots of others also suggested that more 'real life' testing on roads was the best way to ensure safety.
-Finally, participants discussed the questions of what they were comfortable being done with data generated by their use of driverless vehicles.
-Most participants agreed that they wanted to control the use of their own data, particularly instead of private companies.
+Some participants thought testing in a controlled environment was the best way to ensure safety, whereas many others also suggested that more 'real life' testing on roads was the best way to ensure safety.
+Finally, participants discussed what uses of their personal data, generated by using driverless vehicles, they would be comfortable with.
+Most participants agreed that they wanted to control the use of their own data, particularly instead of private companies controlling it.
 There was, however, a much wider spread of opinion when asked if they were comfortable with their data being used if anonymised.
-This session saw participants unpicking key questions around trust in levels of automation and use of personal data.
-Some of the perspectives uncovered are influenced by misunderstandings of the science or nature of the risk, others based on concerns about balancing different policy outcomes, for example.
-Policymakers will need to think carefully about the mix of communications and further engagement needed to support the public to engage effectively with the decisions ahead.
+This session saw participants exploring key questions around trust in levels of automation and use of personal data.
+Some of the perspectives uncovered are influenced by misunderstandings of the science or nature of the risk, and others based on concerns about balancing different policy outcomes, for example.
+Policymakers will need to think carefully about how to engage with the public to ensure an informed debate about the decisions ahead.
 Key question to answer:

 Would you be willing to give up control of a vehicle to an automated computer system and under what conditions?
 Observations During this session, participants considered three key topics relating to trust and confidence in automated systems: levels of automation, testing of driverless vehicles, and use of passenger data.
-Levels of automation 2 A strong majority of participants (45) said they were happy to use a vehicle which had level 2 automation, which many vehicles already have, such as steering and brake/acceleration support.
+Levels of automation

+The large majority of participants (45) said they were happy to use a vehicle which had level 2 automation.
+Many vehicles already have this level of automation, in the form of systems such as supported steering, braking, and throttle control (e.g. lane assist, cruise control etc.).
 A smaller majority (33) were comfortable with riding in a vehicle with level 3 automation, such as having a 'traffic jam chauffeur'.
-Fewer than half of participants (21) said they were comfortable in a vehicle with level 4 automation, such as a local driverless taxi.
+Fewer than half of participants (21) said they were comfortable travelling in a vehicle with level 4 automation, such as a local driverless taxi.
 When asked to say if they agreed with the statement 'I would feel comfortable riding in a vehicle with level 5 automation', participant opinion was spread quite evenly from 'strongly disagree' to 'strongly agree' (including 'Unsure / don't know').
-Level 5 automation is similar to level 4 but the vehicle can drive anywhere in all conditions.3 Please rate your level of agreement with the following statements
+Level 5 automation is similar to level 4, however level 5 vehicles can drive in all conditions.3 When asked which level of automation their preference would be and why that was, participants offered a wide range of views on both their preferred level of automation and the reasoning for it.
+Please rate your level of agreement with the following statements